Best Trademark Docketing Software for Solo Attorneys

 • Mature platform with extensive feature set

 Considerations for solos: The learning curve and price point ($130+/month) are designed for firms with dedicated docketing staff.
-Solo practitioners may find they're paying for capabilities they don't need.
+Solo attorneys may find they're paying for capabilities they don't need.
 See our detailed AppColl comparison.

 Alt Legal